 Of course, there is no guarantee this group would find the treasure first, as other competing groups would also form.
 Statistically speaking, if there are 10,000 treasure hunters, and each looks individually, each treasure hunter’s chance is 1 in 10,000; whereas, if 100 groups form, each with 100 members, then each group has a 1 in 100 chance of finding the treasure, which is then distributed to the members of the group.

 Some corporations eventually decided to take things a step further and established industrial-scale mining farms with hundreds, sometimes thousands, of mining rigs running at the same location.
-However, this practice has raised concerns of centralisation of blockchains, as hashrates can consolidate in specific countries with large mining farms.
+However, this practise has raised concerns about centralisation of blockchains, as hashrates can consolidate in specific countries with large mining farms.

 Is Crypto Mining Worth It?

 The question every aspiring miner has is: Is it worth it?
-The economics of mining involve — amongst other factors — the following in which to consider:
+The economics of mining involves — amongst other factors — the following in which to consider:

 Return on Investment (ROI)